 - 1 inch knob ginger, grated or minced

-Serve soba noodles in individual dishes with marinated tofu, sauteed carrots, broccoli and herbs.
-Top with marinade, scallions, sesame seeds and additional fresh herbs.
+Assemble.
+Serve soba noodle in individual dishes topped with veggies and tofu, and top with remaining marinade, scallions, sesame seeds and additional fresh herbs.

 This can be served warm or cooled.
 I ate this after taking the photos, it was on the cool side but still absolutely delicious!